BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/multiple_choice.md

     * [ ] Low Level Language
     * [ ] Natural Language

-7. What is true about the Visual Studio application ?
+7. What is true about the Visual Studio Code application ?

     * [ ] It's a GUI application
     * [ ] It's a console application